intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

  2.*values*: the bioBERT embedding vector of each key stored as a Numpy array *(768,)*.

 - **known_labels_embeddings.pickle** 🠊 a dictionary structure whose:
- 1. *keys*: are the names of all the known labels into the examined test set,
+ 1. *keys*: are the names of all the known labels for the examined test set,
+ 2. *values*: their bioBERT embedding vector of each key stored as a Numpy array *(768,)*.

+- **MTI_labels_embeddings.pickle** 🠊 a dictionary structure whose:
+ 1. *keys*: are the names of all the predicted labels for the examined test set by the MTI tool,
  2. *values*: their bioBERT embedding vector of each key stored as a Numpy array *(768,)*.

 - **known_labels.pickle** 🠊 the known labels of the whole test set, being stored as a list with list items per instance, which contain the separate labels inside them.
 We depict here the first 5 items of this list: